The Cove FC: Juniors

-Adelaide United host their southern based Junior Development Program at club on Monday nights from May through to July.
+Adelaide United hosts its southern based Junior Development Program at the club on Monday nights from May through to July.

 Seniors

 The Cove FC competes in the FSA State League 1, with Senior Men's teams in the Under 18, Reserves, and First Team divisions.
 The club also fields teams in both the Senior and Reserve divisions of the Women's State League (WSL).